probmods/probmods2/exercises/inference-algorithms.md

 ### c)

 Try re-writing the model to use rejection sampling.
-Note that you will need to find a way to turn the `factor` statement into a `condition` statement (Hint: See Exercise #1).
+Note that you will need to find a way to turn the `observe` statement into a `condition` statement (Hint: See Exercise #1).
 Is using rejection sampling here a good idea?
 Why or why not?

 ### d)